rafyte/How-To-Gains/README.md

 All good bodyweight workouts are very similar to each other, and all good weightlifting workouts are very similar to each other because they both focus on the fundamental compound movements.

 My focus is on calisthenic training.
+You cannot adjust the difficulty of bodyweight exercises like with weight training by simply adding or removing plates of weight.
+Therefore, in order to effectively increase or decrease the difficulty, you need to use different variations, or "progressions" of a type of exercise.

-Great beginner ones are:
+Great beginner bodyweight routies:
 * [/r/bodyweightfitness Recommended Routine](https://old.reddit.com/r/bodyweightfitness/wiki/kb/recommended_routine)
 * [Start Bodyweight](http://www.startbodyweight.com/p/start-bodyweight-basic-routine.html)
 * [Chris Heria's Start Calisthenics](https://www.youtube.com/watch?v=kIVxdIWy7Eo)